Sindri (mythology): A dwarf

 In the Skáldskaparmál (Codex Wormianus version), Snorri Sturluson tells how the dwarves Brokkr and Sindri fashioned some of the magical objects used by the gods.
 The objects used by the gods were created after Loki cut Sif's hair.
 To avoid punishment, Loki pleaded with Thor to let him go down to Svartalfheim, to have the dwarves create a new, golden head of hair for Sif.
 After having the sons of Ivaldi create the golden hair for Sif, the spear of Odin, Gungnir, and a magic ship for Freyr, Skidbladnir, Loki bet Brokkr and Sindri that they couldn't create equally impressive items.
 Loki even bet his head that the brothers couldn't.
 Loki, being the trickster he is, turned into a fly and pestered the brothers as they were fashioning the gods' objects.
 Sindri placed gold into the fire and Loki bit Sindri on the hand.
 Sindri pulled Gullinbursti, the boar of Freyr, out of the fire.
 Sindri put another piece of gold into the fire as Brokkr operated the bellows.
 The fly bit Brokkr on the neck and Sindri pulled Draupnir, the ring of Odin, out of the fire.
 Sindri then put iron in the fire and the fly stung Brokkr in between the eyes, drawing blood and preventing Brokkr from seeing his work.
 Sindri pulled out Mjölnir, the hammer of Thor.
 Although mighty, the hammer’s handle was short due to the fly’s harassment.
 Loki made it to the gods before the dwarves and presented the gifts.
 However, the gods still decided that Loki owed the dwarves his head.
 The dwarves approached Loki, but he said he promised his head, not his neck.
 The brothers were content sewing Loki’s mouth shut and returned to their forge.

 Sindri is also a dwarf in Þorsteins saga Víkingssonar.
 He helps Þorstein to defeat a powerful enemy (22–23) and to escape when he is taken prisoner (25).
+In this saga, he has a daughter named Herríð and a son named Herrauð (22).